-- 1. In Manager, edit the site that you want to configure, and then click Site Info in the side panel. - In the References area, click Refresh Web Maps.
+- 1. In Essentials, edit the site that you want to configure, and then select Site Info from the side panel. - In the References area, choose Refresh Web Maps.
 Essentials updates the site with any changes that have been made in the source web maps that the site references.